bookshelfdave/erln8/README.md

 Erlang=r16b02
 ```

+## Shell Completion

+erln8 provides shell completion for commands, available Erlang installations, and buildable Erlang installation.

+	source ~/path_to_erln8/bash_completion/erln8

 ## Setting up a default version to use

 Simply run `erln8` from your home directory with a version of Erlang that you'd like to use elsewhere.

+**NOTE**: if you are building/running Erlang source from outside of your home directory, you'll need to run erln8 at a location higher up the directory tree.

 ## Keeping your source repos up-to-date